Why I translated the title of “Unetanneh Tokef” as “Let us Cede Power”

 How others translate the opening phrase of the poem

 Here are several translations of the four-word phrase “Unetanneh tokef kedushat hayom” taken from popular high holiday prayer books.
-(Most prayer books offer no translation of the two-word title "Unetaneh Tokef.")
+(Most prayer books offer no translation of the two-word title and simply call it "Unetaneh Tokef.")

 More about the verb Unetanneh and its root